Where Everything Fights Everything

 Genuine survival instinct requires biological agency, which LEGO conspicuously lacks.
 The bear's capacity for adaptive problem-solving, territorial memory, and intergenerational knowledge transfer represents millions of years of evolutionary refinement.
 LEGO's apparent survival ability remains purely a function of human negligence.

-Global distribution LEGO Wins
+Global distribution Lego Wins

 VERDICT